 This is not something that can be achieved overnight.
 It requires careful communication with team members, tailored management that fits to each person’s characteristics, and self-discipline.

-When managing a team, it’s a good idea to understand and respect the differences that only a diverse team can have—then you can motivate the team members through common values.
+When managing a team, it’s a good idea to understand and respect the differences that only a diverse team can have.
+That’s how you motivate a team beyond a perceived wealth of common sense and instead look to common values.
 Your team’s vision should be based on those values.

 DEI Is No Place for “Common Sense”

 Every leader should know that diversity requires you to change and grow as a person, and that is not an easy thing to do.
+There are real barriers to critical thinking.
 You must believe in the necessity and merits of diversity if you want it to work.
 It’s almost like faith, as you’re often believing in something that you have not yet experienced.

-In many cases, you also need to challenge your own common sense.
-Have the determination to accept the fact that your common sense is not “common” after all.
+In many cases, you also need to challenge your certainty that your own common sense isn’t “common” after all.